(This article was originally published on the 7th of February 2019 and updated on the 1st of September 2020).

 For an individual with a lot of debts, only lower interest rates and extended payment periods will make it possible to meet the loan commitment.
 You will be swimming in debt quite lengthier while paying higher interest cost in the end.
 In effect, the extended period virtually erases the low rate advantage.

-Probability of Rejection
+2. Probability of rejection

 There is a higher probability of rejection if you have a low credit score when applying for debt consolidation.
 Due to your current commitment, you might be offered a less favourable terms compared to if you are in a healthier credit position.
 Before you decide, make sure that you calculate to see if it is worth to use debt consolidation.

 Debt consolidation can either work for you or destroy your credit reputation.
 The new loan does not absolve you of the responsibilities to make prompt and timely payments.
 The debts remain collectible until it reaches zero balance.